 Stay with me.
 You’ll see.

-Surely you’ve purchased a supermarket “store-brand” product at some point in time.
-For example, instead of Lucky Charms cereal you might’ve picked up something like “Marshmallow Mates” or “Magic Stars.”
-Well if you think about it, that’s essentially how the Wild Turkey label started – a store-brand whiskey.
+Surely you’ve purchased a supermarket’s store-brand product at some point in time.
+For example, instead of Lucky Charms cereal you might’ve purchased “Marshmallow Mates” or “Magic Stars.”
+Essentially, that’s how Wild Turkey started – as a store-branded whiskey.

-While distributing spirits of various labels was certainly lucrative post-Prohibition, Austin, Nichols & Co. needed a house brand whiskey to garner profits and meet the rising demand for Kentucky straight bourbon.
-And so in 1940, on a company hunting trip in South Carolina (so the story goes), Wild Turkey Bourbon Whiskey was conceived.
-We’ve all heard the tale many times before, but in my mind it’s nothing compared to the story I’m telling you now.
+While distributing spirits of various labels was certainly lucrative post-Prohibition, Austin, Nichols & Co. needed a house-brand whiskey to garner profits and meet the rising demand for Kentucky straight bourbon.
+The story goes that in the late 1930s, on a company hunting trip in South Carolina, Wild Turkey Bourbon was conceived.
+We’ve heard the tale many times, but in my mind it’s nothing compared to the story I’m telling you now.

 Remember, stay with me.

-Austin-Nichols Wild Turkey 101-proof Kentucky Straight Bourbon Whiskey first hit shelves in 1942.
+Austin, Nichols’ Wild Turkey 101 first hit shelves in 1942.
 It was a respectable success and continued as such for decades.
-So much so that it only made sense for Austin-Nichols to move from sourced whiskey to a distillery of their own.
-By the 1960’s the Anderson County/Boulevard Distillery in Tyrone, KY was producing some of the best bourbon around, rivaling whiskey from established names like Stitzel-Weller and National Distillers.
-Austin-Nichols often purchased bourbon from Boulevard for Wild Turkey 101 and as a result, it soon became the choice profile for their brand.
-But what made this profile so special?
+So much so, that it only made sense for Austin, Nichols to move from sourced whiskey to a distillery of their own.
+By the 1950s, the Anderson County Distillery in Tyrone, Kentucky was producing some of the best bourbon around, rivaling whiskey from established names like Stitzel-Weller and National Distillers.
+Austin, Nichols often purchased bourbon from Anderson County (later operating as J. T. S. Brown & Sons) for Wild Turkey 101.
+As a result, it soon became the choice profile for their brand.
+What made this desirable profile so special?
 Jimmy Russell.

-So tell me this – what do you think of when you sip Wild Turkey 101?
+What do you think of when you sip Wild Turkey 101?
 Do you think of a grocery wholesaler?
 Do you consider yourself sipping a distributor’s house label?
 No. You think Wild Turkey.
 You think Russell.
 And that’s because Jimmy Russell, through strong leadership and uncompromising craftsmanship, made Wild Turkey the household name it is today.
-Sure, Austin, Nichols & Co., Pernod Ricard, and Campari all made considerable financial investments over the years.
-But Jimmy changed the brand forever.
+Sure, Austin, Nichols & Co., Pernod Ricard, and Campari all made considerable financial investments over the years, but Jimmy changed the brand forever.
 Without Jimmy Russell I’d argue that Wild Turkey would likely be a dead label.
-Hell, I’m sure it would be.
-It’s a quirky name that’s struggled against misinformation and misconception for years – but – it’s undeniably delicious and unfailingly reliable.
+Hell, I’m almost certain it would be.
+It’s a quirky name that’s struggled against misconceptions for years.
+Yet, it’s delicious and unfailingly reliable.
 We buy Wild Turkey because it tastes good – because it’s of high quality – and we have Jimmy Russell to thank for that.